nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 --------------------------------------------------------------------------------------------------------------------

 ### Viewing Help: `help`
-You can view the link to our UserGuide.
+You can view the link to our User Guide.

 **Format:** `help`